calaldees/teachingWorkshops/teacherTraining/inclusion.md

 * What could we do in a Computing classroom to facilitate each of these possible traits/areas of need?
     * Would love to hear your personal experiences and contributions

-Some of my closing remarks
+Some of my remarks
-* Many of the special schools have been closed - a wider spectrum of students are expected to attant mainstream education.
+* Many of the special schools have been closed - a wider spectrum of students are expected to attend mainstream education.
 * Every teacher is a teacher of SEN and disabilities - we do not delegate to other teachers - we ARE the support
 * We are an inclusive society